 CONCLUSION

-Campylobacter continues to be one of the leading causes of foodborne illness globally, with poultry, especially broiler chickens serving as the primary reservoir.
+Campylobacter continues to be one of the leading causes of foodborne illness globally, with poultry, especially broiler chickens, serving as the primary reservoir.
 Despite being commensal in avian intestines, Campylobacter presents a serious zoonotic threat through contamination during processing or improper handling.
 Poultry approaching slaughter often exhibit colonization rates as high as 100%, underscoring the critical need for robust control strategies across the entire food production chain.
 Beyond poultry, transmission also involves ruminants, pets, and environmental sources like water and soil, all of which play a role in the ongoing persistence and dissemination of the pathogen.

 Moreover, C. jejuni is a well-established trigger of Guillain–Barré Syndrome through molecular mimicry, demonstrating its potential to induce severe autoimmune complications beyond gastrointestinal illness.
 The emergence of antimicrobial-resistant strains, fueled by the extensive and often unregulated use of antibiotics in food-producing animals, poses a growing threat to effective treatment and public health.